-Her posts are short, but sum up the issue in a nutshell.
+Her posts are short and easy to digest, but sum up the issue in a nutshell.

-For everybody who needs a little something to inspire and fix your writing life quickly, this is the blog to go to.
+For everybody who needs a little something to inspire and fix your story writing quickly, this is the creativity blog to go to.

 The blog is divided into several categories, but the best way is to just dive into it.
 Open up any post that grabs you by the title, and give it several minutes to refresh your motivation.